arcaldwell49/STORK_summeR_2021/Week4/MarkyMark/markymark.md

 but I would suggest trying on your own first by watching the videos.

-The output you should have at the end of class should be close to what I have below!
+The output you should have at the end of class should be close to what I have below\!
 Though I would encourage you to insert your own images and tweets.
 If you run into errors (which I did on my rough draft of this document) we can troubleshoot during class.